ChimpStudios/AmCharts/README.md

 ![AmCharts in Cocoa App](https://raw.githubusercontent.com/ChimpStudios/AmCharts/master/Readme/Bar%20Chart.png)

 ## Questions
+This repo contains both a Mac and iOS example app.
+You can check how they are set up to make sure that your own project is configured properly.
 The AmChart website has extensive [documentation](http://docs.amcharts.com/3/) as well as numerous [tutorials](http://www.amcharts.com/tutorials/).
 If you find a bug in this wrapper library, send me a pull request with a fix, or at the very least do some detective work first before opening up an issue.

 ## Legal
 The source for AmChartsLibrary (the objective-c wrapper) is released under the MIT license.
 The original AmCharts javascript core is maintained under a separate license.
 Check http://www.amcharts.com/online-store/ for further information.